 Veterans Deferments.
 A student in training under the auspices of the Veterans Administration receives an education and training allowance each month from the federal government.
 Since the first subsistence checks are sometimes delayed, it is advisable for the veteran to be prepared to meet all expenses for about two months.

 Tuition and health fees for students receiving assistance from the Veterans Administration in accordance with provisions of Section 1009.27(2), Florida Statutes, may be deferred each time there is a delay in the receipt of benefits.
-This deferment is not automatic and must be explicitly requested by eligible students through the Office of Veterans Affairs, Office of the University Registrar, by the third day of the semester.
+This deferment is not automatic and must be explicitly requested by eligible students through the Student Veterans Center, by the fifth day of the semester.
 Students with financial aid pending will have their tuition paid by their financial aid and will have their veteran's deferments nullified.

 Note: If a student receives a veteran deferment and tuition is still not paid by the deferment expiration date, the student will be assessed a $100.00 late payment fee and may have his or her course schedule cancelled.
 Moreover, such students will not be eligible to receive a veteran deferment in the future.
 Registration, transcripts, and diplomas will not be processed until debts are paid in full.

 Individuals who submit an application to Florida State University shall pay a nonrefundable application fee of $30.00.
+First year in college students who submit an application via the Coalition or the Common Application also pay an additional $5.00 processing fee.
 Accepted application fee waivers include a fee waiver from the American College Testing (ACT) Program, the College Board (SAT), or the National Association for College Admission Counseling (NACAC).
 Students that are Pell eligible are also eligible to receive a waiver of the application fee.
 Graduate applicants in designated sponsored programs may also be eligible for a waiver of the application fee.